ThibaultRizzo/luz_cv/README.md

-# Nadia Luna - Professional CV Website with CMS
+# Luz Quintanar - Professional CV Website with CMS

 A modern, production-ready CV website with a powerful Content Management System (CMS) built with Next.js 15, TypeScript, Vercel Postgres, and Drizzle ORM.